KrystianPlackowski/Apartments-data-parser/README.md

 # Flat-data-parser
 Extract data from flat advertisement web site and analyse it.

-Both subfolders containt strictly similar code with slightly differente data source.
+Both subfolders containt strictly similar code with slightly different data source.

 ## rental
 In this subfolder analysis is performed on `rental flat offers` (average prices in range 1500-5000 zł per flat).